mv1388/aitoolbox/README.md

 Lastly, all the TrainingLoop versions also support training with **16-bit Automatic Mixed Precision ** using the [Nvidia apex](https://github.com/NVIDIA/apex) extension.
 To use this feature the user first has to install the Nvidia apex library ([installation instructions](https://github.com/NVIDIA/apex#linux)).
-After that, the user only has to properly amp initialize the model and optimizer and set the TrainLoop parameter to `use_amp=False`.
+After that, the user only has to properly amp initialize the model and optimizer and finally set the TrainLoop parameter to `use_amp=True`.
 All other training related steps are handled automatically by the TrainLoop.
 Example of initialization is shown bellow and more can be read in the official [Nvidia apex documentation](https://nvidia.github.io/apex/amp.html#opt-levels-and-properties).